McShelby/hugo-theme-relearn/exampleSite/content/_index.en.md

 - [Tabs]({{%relref "shortcodes/tabs" %}})
 - [File inclusion]({{%relref "shortcodes/include" %}})

-## Getting support
+## Getting Support

-To get support, feel free to open a new [discussion topic](https://github.com/McShelby/hugo-theme-relearn/discussions) or [issue](https://github.com/McShelby/hugo-theme-relearn/issues) in the official repository on GitHub.
+To get support, feel free to open a new [discussion topic](https://github.com/McShelby/hugo-theme-relearn/discussions) or [issue report](https://github.com/McShelby/hugo-theme-relearn/issues) in the official repository on GitHub.

-## Become a contributor
+## Become a Contributor

-Feel free to update this documentation by just clicking the **Edit** link displayed on top right of each page.
+Feel free to update this documentation by just clicking the {{% button style="transparent" icon="pen" %}}{{% /button %}} button displayed on top right of each page.
 Your changes will be deployed automatically once they were reviewed.

 You are most welcome to contribute bugfixes or even new features to the source code by making pull requests to the [official repository](https://github.com/McShelby/hugo-theme-relearn) via GitHub.
 Please visit the [contribution guidelines](https://github.com/McShelby/hugo-theme-relearn/blob/main/.github/contributing.md) first.